pretix/pretix-docs/docs/tutorial/organizer-account.md

 The shop we are creating for this tutorial is located at [https://pretix.eu/ex-org/](https://pretix.eu/ex-org).

 By default, the name of the organizer will be displayed in the page header of our page.
-The organizer page settings allow us to replace the name with a header image that tells our customers who is hosting the event (e.g., by means of your company name, logo, or recognizable design).
+The organizer page settings allow us to replace the name with a header image that tells our customers who is hosting the event (e.g., by means of our company name, logo, or recognizable design).
 We are going to add the header image by clicking the :btn:Browse...: button next to the "Header image" option and choosing a .png file with a resolution of 1140 × 120 pixels from our computer.
 The header image will replace the name of the event at the top of the page.
 We are going to check the box next to "Use header image also for events without an individually uploaded logo".